gabrielkheisa-ca/blue-green-manual/README.md

 # Deploying Blue/Green Flask Apps to GKE

 This document outlines the steps to containerize and deploy two simple Flask applications, "Hello, blue" and "Hello, green," to Google Kubernetes Engine (GKE) using a blue-green deployment strategy.
+This strategy allows for near-zero downtime deployments by maintaining two identical environments, "blue" (live) and "green" (new version).
+We will initially deploy the "blue" application, then deploy the "green" application alongside it, gradually transition traffic to "green," and finally scale down the "blue" environment.

 ## Prerequisites